Western Michigan University

 Top national institution

-Western Michigan University is a dynamic, globally engaged national research university.
-Founded in 1903, it is committed to promoting success for learners at every level and stands out among America's more than 5,000 colleges and universities.
+Western Michigan University is a dynamic, globally engaged national research university committed to promoting success for learners at every level and stands out among America’s 4,600 colleges and universities.

-- The Carnegie Foundation classifies WMU as one of the nation's 207 research universities.
+- The Carnegie Foundation classifies WMU as one of the nation’s 147 public research universities.